 I suppose it’s nice and convenient to disconnect one’s advocacy for traditional liturgy and sacred music from an advocacy for traditional good manners.
 Great witness there, people.
 Just great.

 A Roman Catholic lay person, married (since 1996), with one adopted child (since 2001).
-I serve in worship and spiritual life in a midwestern university parish.
+I serve a parish in music ministry.

 about John Donaghy

 John is a lay missionary since 2007 with a parish in western Honduras.
 Before that he served in campus ministry and social justice ministry in Iowa.
 His ministry blog is http://hermanojuancito.blogspot.com

 He also blogs reflections on the lectionary and saints/heroes/events of the date at http://walktheway.wordpress.com

 He'll be a long-term contributor here analyzing the Latin American bishops' document from their 2007 Aparecida Conference.